-04 Jun I BRAKE for BAKES: BIEN CUIT, BROOKLYN
+04 Jun BREAD IS NOT DEAD: BIEN CUIT, BROOKLYN

 There’s lots to be said when things are well done.
 Make that well done in French, as in just right and, so goes the aptly named BIEN CUIT bakery-cafe that you’d expect to find in the countryside of France and not in the film set that is Smith Street in Cobble Hill Brooklyn.